 "…the first simple contribution, to make boards that don’t break – boards that last for years."

 Bob McTavish, 2016

-Of course I would love to work more with eco friendly materials such as bio resin, recycled foam or even mushroom foam, natural cloth etc but for now working with such products means to have them shipped from the US, Europe or Australia.
+Of course I would love to work more with eco friendly materials such as recycled foam or even mushroom foam, natural cloth etc but for now working with such products means to have them shipped from the US, Europe or Australia.
 For now, I rather work with what I can find locally or close by.
 Foam and resin are made here in Thailand, fiber glass is from here and paulownia wood from China.
-If you have something to suggest, I'm more than open to listen!
+If you have something to suggest, I'm more than open to hear it!

 ✩ Laziness is source of ingenieusity ✩

 Many asked me if those loops are strong enough.
 Well, a pro glasser from Maui told me that he never heard about one been broken!
 He showed me how to do and 270 boards later…ALL GOOD!!

 But I also have conventional leash plug for who wants.

 Please contact me for information and don't forget